 Beyond those, we recommend:

-TAMING THE TIGER: YOUR FIRST YEAR WITH DIABETES - LINK TO OUR BOOK REVIEW
+TAMING THE TIGER: YOUR FIRST YEAR WITH DIABETES - (Available on Amazon)

 By William Lee Dubois